 Maharishi School Trust opened as a Free School in September 2011 with a capital cost to the Department for Education of under £1million, compared to the average premises cost of setting up a Free School published by the National Audit Office of £6.6million.
 The school was originally conceived on the basis of 15 pupils per class but, due to high levels of demand, we have increased class sizes to 18 by stages.
 This will fill the school's buildings to capacity.
-The fact of smaller class sizes ensures that teachers can devote more time to individual pupils and their particular requirements.
+The fact of smaller class sizes, in comparison to other schools, ensures that teachers can devote more time to individual pupils and their particular requirements.
 Maharishi School Trust, in keeping with the requirements of its Funding Agreement with the Department for Education, has all the relevant policies and procedures in place to ensure that the Trust is properly run and provides value for money.

 All matters relating to finance are referred to the Finance Committee, which is acutely aware of the Trust's limited budget and the pressures on it.
 They have actively questioned expenditure proposals, challenged variances, advised on strategy and expressed their reporting requirements.
 When satisfied, the Finance Committee have then made appropriate recommendations to the Governing Body.
-The Finance Committee also incorporates the function of an Audit Committee, as allowed due to the Trusts' size.
-As required in the Academies Financial Handbook, any staff members sitting on the Finance Committee are not members of the Audit element of the Finance Committee and do not participate in it's discussions.
-Maharishi School has continued to utilise an independent Responsible Officer, who reviews the financial operations, risks, compliance, etcetera on a termly basis.
+Also, as required, the school has the function of an internal audit in the form of an Internal Audit Committee, as allowed due to the Trusts' size.
+As required in the Academies Financial Handbook, the Headteacher, as Accounting Officer is part of this committee.
+Maharishi School continues to utilise an independent Responsible Officer, who reviews the financial operations, compliance and risks, including the Risk Register and the school's risk management proposals, etcetera on a termly basis.
 Maharishi School's Responsible Officer is a retired chartered accountant, whose termly reports inform the deliberations of the Audit Committee and are submitted to the Governing Body.

-These bodies are subject to their own Terms of Reference/ Roles and Responsibilities documents and routinely meet every other month.
+These bodies are subject to their own Terms of Reference/ Roles and Responsibilities documents and the Finance Committee routinely meets every other month and the Internal Audit every term.
 Finance meetings take place ten days before Governors' meetings to ensure that the data and topics under discussion are still current.
 The meeting schedule is designed to accommodate the production of Quarterly finance reports in order that matters are reported and acted upon in a timely manner.
-Apart from one of the staff Governors, members of the Governing Body are mostly parents of current or past pupils of the school.
+Members of the Governing Body are mostly parents of current or past pupils of the school.
 The exceptions are the grandparent of a former pupil with an education background and a former pupil.
 All have an acute interest in the Trust's financial and educational performance.
 The Chair of the Governing Body is a former Chief Executive and Director of Children's Services of a London Borough.